Thelukepet/course/pages/coursera-docker.md

+---
+layout: page
+title: Using the Coursera Docker Image
+description: How to use the Coursera Docker Image on the machines in the Huygens terminal rooms
+---

 # Coursera Docker Image

 In the course, we will use docker to ensure that we work on the same configuration of the development environment.